FrancisGarryNillama/Simple-Notes-App/backend/docs/api_contract_chain.md

   ]
 }

-# Implementation Notes
+Implementation Notes
+General Rules

-Validate tx_hash is exactly 64 hex characters (normalize to lowercase).
+tx_hash must be exactly 64 hex characters, lowercase.

-POST /api/chain/tx must verify the authenticated user owns the provided note_id.
+POST /api/chain/tx must verify the authenticated user owns the note_id.
 Return 403 Forbidden if not.

+Duplicate transaction handling:

+Option A: return 409 Conflict

-Duplicate handling: if tx_hash already exists, return either 409 Conflict or 200 OK with "existing": true.
+Option B: return 200 OK with "existing": true

+Backend developer must choose one consistent behavior.

-Timestamps should use ISO8601 UTC, e.g., 2025-11-28T12:34:56Z.
+Timestamps must use ISO8601 UTC (e.g., 2025-11-28T12:34:56Z).

-For POST /api/chain/tx/update, decide whether metadata is merged or replaced (recommended: merge).
+For POST /api/chain/tx/update, define whether metadata is merged or replaced.
+Recommended: merge existing + new metadata.

-Store secrets (X-API-KEY, Blockfrost API key) in environment variables — never commit them.
+Store all secrets (X-API-KEY, Blockfrost key) in environment variables.
+Never commit secrets to the repository.

-Polling system must respect Blockfrost rate limits.
+Poller jobs must respect Blockfrost rate limits.

+Spring-Specific Notes (Important for Backend Developer)

+Metadata Column Type:
+The metadata column is JSON in MySQL.
+If using H2 for local testing, configure JSON → TEXT mapping, or use MySQL only during development.

+Enum Mapping:
+SQL ENUM('pending','confirmed','failed') should be mapped to a Java enum or String.
+(Java enum recommended.)

+JPA Entity Suggestions:
+Use:

+@Enumerated(EnumType.STRING)
+private TxStatus status;

+And store metadata as:

+@Column(columnDefinition = "json")
+private String metadata;

+Use @Transactional:
+On insert (/tx), use a transactional repository method to avoid duplicate tx_hash race conditions.

+Pagination:
+Allow optional limit and offset for GET /api/chain/txs.

+CORS:
+Enable CORS for the frontend origin while in development.